adamrfisher/Estimated_COVID19_by_US_Zip_Code/README.md

-Using daily data extraced from https://github.com/nytimes/covid-19-data I am taking the county level data and estimating case counts and death counts distributed by population concentration to the known zip codes among the counties where the NYT reports at leat 1,000 cases.
+Using daily data extraced from https://github.com/nytimes/covid-19-data I am taking the county level data and estimating case counts and death counts distributed by population concentration to the known zip codes among the counties where the NYT reports at least 1,000 cases on any day since Jan 1, 2020.

 At a high level this captures about 80% of cases and deaths accross the US.